ropensci/devroadmap/README.md

 Also doing research into additional methods of securing R such as libcgroups and docker).

+### geospatial

+No big new projects in this space, but rather the focus here is to try to get some more traction for the GeoJSON workflow in R. Using pkgs we've developed and others out there, I want to get out a numbef of blog posts/screencasts/vignettes for how to do spatial work centered around GeoJSON - and point out where its worse and where better than the sp/sf workflow.

+There's already a lot of traction for `geojsonio` package (see [SO questions](https://stackoverflow.com/search?tab=newest&q=%5br%5d%20%27geojsonio%27)) - so that seems like a definite area to focus on.

+Does include though some new pkgs or versions:

+* [geoops](https://github.com/ropenscilabs/geoops) - first version is up on CRAN - but lots more to do adding methods and optimizing, etc.
+* [geofilter](https://github.com/ropenscilabs/geofilter) - not on CRAN yet. hoping to get up soon. will help users filter through GeoJSON just like you can for data.frame's/tibble's - using `jq`. i think this is an important piece for people to consider using a GeoJSON based workflow.

 ### CRAN checks API

 A REST API for cran check results. code: https://github.com/ropensci/cchecksapi api: https://cranchecks.info/heartbeat  The main work done, but tweaking from feedback from various folks.